 Certain decisions made by the Agency cannot be appealed.
-In these cases, the participant is still provided the opportunity for an informal review, however, appeal rights to an NAD and rights to mediation or ADR are not offered.
+In these cases, the participant is still provided the opportunity for an informal review; however, rights to a NAD appeal and rights to mediation or ADR are not offered.
 Participants will be informed through the use of Attachment 1-C that they may request an informal review and write to NAD for a review of the accuracy of the Agency's determination that the case cannot be appealed.
 Decisions that cannot be appealed include:

-- Decisions made by parties outside the Agency, even when these decisions are used as a basis for Agency decisions (such as when an applicant disagrees with a private lender's decision not to provide credit for a leveraged loan); - Denials of credit due to lack of funds; and - Rural area designations.
+- Decisions made by parties outside the Agency, even when these decisions are used as a basis for Agency decisions (such as when an applicant disagrees with a private lender's decision not to provide credit for a leveraged loan); - An official's refusal to request an administrative waiver under the provisions of Paragraph 1.11 of this handbook, or a waiver authorized by any applicable regulation; - Denials of credit due to lack of funds; and - Rural area designations.